-Mango Butter: Mango butter is also great for protecting, moisturizing, soothing, and softening the skin.
+Mango Butter: Mango butter is also great for protecting, moisturizing, smoothing, and softening the skin.
 This butter has natural emollient properties.
 The look and feel of this butter is similar to cocoa and shea butters, which could be used as well.

 Pomegranate Seed Oil: A relatively stable oil, organic pomegranate seed oil is wonderfully viscous, rich, and offers beneficial nutrients to the skin.
 This prized oil is luxurious and deeply penetrating, made from cold-pressed organic seeds of pomegranate fruit.
 It takes over 200 pounds of fresh pomegranate seeds to produce just one pound of pomegranate seed oil, so only a small amount is needed within formulas.